Las bandidas

-Las Bandidas (Bandidas) is a 2013 Spanish-language telenovela that was produced by RTI Producciones and Televisa for México-based television network Canal de las Estrellas and Colombia-based television network RCN TV.
-It is a remake of Las Amazonas, a Venezuelan telenovela produced for Venevisión.
+Las bandidas (Bandits) is a 2013 Spanish-language telenovela that was produced by RTI Producciones and Televisa for Mexico-based television network Canal de las Estrellas and Colombia-based television network RCN TV, and for Venezuelan TV network Televen.
+It is a remake of Las amazonas, a Venezuelan telenovela produced for Venevisión.
 Ana Lucía Domínguez and Marco Méndez will star as the protagonists.

 Plot

-"Las Bandidas" tells the story of three sisters, who were raised in a different way by their father who is engaged in the business of breeding horses.
+Las bandidas tells the story of three sisters, who were raised in a different way by their father who is engaged in the business of breeding horses.
 The three sisters seek to build their path in their lives, in ways that are not exactly what their father envisioned for them.